Edge-Physics-Group/PESDT/README.md

 Here, cherab-edge2d should be the folder containing the setup.py file

 **Repeat** for cherab-solps and cherab-jet modules.

+**NOTE**: For cherab/solps you may need to pull from the branch for Cherab 1.5 to be able to install it

+**NOTE 2**: **ALL OF THE MODULES EDGE2D, SOLPS, AND JET ARE REQUIRED**

 Finally, the PESDT add-on module for Cherab, which adds support for AMJUEL data and molecules, is installed similarly via pip,

 *pip install ./PESDT/PESDT_addon-master*

 This completes the installation process.
 Note that to use AMJUEL data, you need to supply the AMJUEL.tex data file yourself.
 Currently, PESDT assumes that AMJUEL.tex is located in the user home folder.
-(Stupid I know, at some point there will be an option to specify a path, but at this point I (V-P) just can't be bothered.)
+(Stupid I know, at some point there will be an option to specify a path, but at this point I (V-P) just can't be bothered.) **You also need to create the folders PESDTCache, and PESDT_casess in your home**

 # RUNNING PESDT